 Commentary.
 This ordinance provides the Town of Sorrento with the responsibility for administering its provisions.
 Their decisions can be appealed to the Planning and Zoning Commission and the Zoning Board of Adjustments.
 Decisions of the Board are subject to judicial appeal.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Findings of Fact.
 The Town of Sorrento Council finds that: